 Some Local Place Names

-The original pronunciation may help to explain why "bothy" became transformed into "bew", but not why local historians continue to link Bewcastle with the mythical Saxon Bueth.
-Presumably they are copying uncritically from antiquarians who were pathetically anxious to link their research to the local aristocracy, or their presumed ancestors, and did not have the benefit of access to well-researched and catalogued historical documents, as we have.
-If Bewcastle had been the stronghold of a local chieftain, it would probably be called something like Bewburgh or Buborough, as in Scarborough (Scarthi’s Burgh).
+The original pronunciation may help to explain why "bothy" became transformed into "bew", but not why local historians continue to link Bewcastle with a Saxon, Bueth.
+There is evidence of a Bueth near Brampton at Boothby, but the mediaeval castle at Bewcastle is too late to be linked with him.
+If Bewcastle had been the stronghold of a local chieftain, it might be called something like Bewburgh or Buborough, as in Scarborough (Scarthi’s Burgh).
 The well-respected Place-names of Cumberland (Armstrong et al, 1950) states that it is impossible that Bewcastle could be named after Bueth.

 Bewcastle meant something like "the Roman fort where there were bothies or shielings".